-Many owners have been noticing symptoms of a mental disorder in their pets.
-In fact, it seems dogs can become moody with no clear cause.
+It seems dogs can become moody with no apparent cause.
 Some turn aggressive, others slump into depression, and the owners are left confused by these developments.
-The concerns they raise range from my dog is lethargic and not himself to anxiety meds for French Bulldogs.
-Here we’ll try to address some of these issues.

 It’s Tricky to Pin These Things Down